-- Ρ4 Variations to the dwelling mix within P2 or P3 will not be considered, unless the applicant can adequately demonstrate by an authoritative analysis of current and future market demand that the suggested mix is not reasonable. - Ρ5 In mixed use developments containing residential accommodation, all new dwellings must satisfy the Silver level performance requirements of the Livable Housing Design Guidelines.
-The incorporation of Gold and Platinum level universal design features is strongly supported.1 - For details on the universal design features and performance requirements of Note: the Livable Housing Design Guidelines visit http://www.livablehousingaustralia.org.au/. - P6 A minimum of 20% of dwellings in mixed use developments containing more than 5 dwellings must comprise adaptable housing2, and be designed and constructed to a minimum Class C Certification under AS 4299 - Adaptable Housing. - P7 Where adaptable housing is to be provided, the adaptable housing components must: - (a) be integrated into the overall design of the development, and must not be isolated; and - (b) not use a different standard of materials and finishes to the remainder of the building. - Where universally designed and adaptable dwellings are proposed, those dwellings P8 must be clearly identified as such on the submitted development application plans. - Ρ9 Developments requiring adaptable housing must also satisfy the provisions of Part B: Section 12 - Access of this DCP. - P10 Provide services and facilities within the development that meet the needs of different population groups and build flexibility into communal spaces to meet changing needs.
+- P5 Variations to the dwelling mix within P3 or P4 will not be considered, unless the applicant can adequately demonstrate by an authoritative analysis of current and future market demand that the suggested mix is not reasonable. - P6 A minimum of 15% of dwellings in mixed use developments containing more than 5 dwellings must comprise adaptable housing2, and be designed and constructed to a minimum Class C Certification under AS 4299 Adaptable Housing. - P7 Where adaptable housing is to be provided, the adaptable housing components must: - (a) be integrated into the overall design of the development, and must not be isolated; and - (b) not use a different standard of materials and finishes to the remainder of the building. - P8 Provide services and facilities within the development that meet the needs of different population groups and build flexibility into communal spaces to meet changing needs.

-2.2.4 Design of tourist and visitor accommodation
+2.2.4 Hotel design

-01 To ensure that hotel or motel accommodation and serviced apartments are not used or converted for permanent residential accommodation.
+O1 To ensure that hotels are not used or converted for permanent residential accommodation.